Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Quantification of Flexibility Costs for Individual DERs

-The constraints in \eqref{eq:power_deviation}-\eqref{eq:power_energy_relationship} actually constitute the power-energy boundary model that describes the flexibility of typical DERs, with bound parameters determined by the operational characteristics of different DERs, as detailed in \cite{xu2016hierarchical}.
+The constraints in \eqref{eq:power_deviation}-\eqref{eq:power_energy_relationship} actually constitute the power-energy boundary model that describes the flexibility of typical DERs such as PVs, EVs, BESSs, and HPs, with bound parameters determined by their operational characteristics, as detailed in \cite{xu2016hierarchical}.
 The formulation \eqref{eq:flex_cost} aligns with the flexibility model \eqref{eq:power_deviation}-\eqref{eq:power_energy_relationship} since it calculates the flexibility cost based on the activated adjustment ranges in both power and accumulated energy consumption.
-By properly setting the cost coefficient vectors $\hat{\mathbf{c}}_{\text{p}} $, $\check{\mathbf{c}}_{\text{p}}$, $\hat{\mathbf{c}}_{\text{e}}$, and $\check{\mathbf{c}}_{\text{e}}$, the flexibility cost \eqref{eq:flex_cost} can reflect the potential inconvenience caused to DER users upon flexibility activation, which will be discussed in the next subsection.
+By properly setting the cost coefficient vectors $\hat{\mathbf{c}}_{\text{p}} $, $\check{\mathbf{c}}_{\text{p}}$, $\hat{\mathbf{c}}_{\text{e}}$, and $\check{\mathbf{c}}_{\text{e}}$, formula \eqref{eq:flex_cost} can reflect the costs of DERs offering flexibility.
+The next subsection will discuss the specification of these coefficients for typical resources.